 NDOT conducts a number of educational efforts to inform its employees and the public it serves.
 Education & outreach activities include manuals, brochures, newsletters, training & certification workshops, conference sponsorships, the utilization of databases for measuring effectiveness, and our Stormwater website.
 The following link will provide you with additional information related to NDOT’s education and outreach program:

 2. Public Participation & Involvement

 The goal of the Public Education, Outreach and Involvement Program is to distribute messages that will result in practices implemented which prevent stormwater pollution and, when appropriate, engage the target audience into the process of developing, improving, and providing stormwater management Best Management Practices.

 The goal of the Illicit Discharge Detection and Elimination Program is to facilitate the timely identification and removal of prohibited stormwater connections and discharges.
-NDOR detects and removes illegal discharges to their storm drain system.
+NDOT detects and removes illegal discharges to their storm drain system.

 4. Construction Stormwater Program

 The goal of the Construction Stormwater Program is to reduce pollutants (primarily sediment) in stormwater runoff from construction activities.
 Stormwater management is just one part of NDOT’s comprehensive Environmental Compliance Oversight Plan.

 The goal of the Post Construction Stormwater Program is to minimize the discharge of potential pollutants in the highway's post project stormwater runoff to waters of the state.

 - Drainage Design and Erosion Control Manual, Chapter 3: Stormwater Treatment